 Reviews of Teaching Resources

-There are currently more than 250 reviews of Latin resources, including textbooks, web sites, software, and more, in the Teachers' Resources area.
+There are currently more than 250 reviews of teaching resources, including textbooks, web sites, software, and more, in the Teachers' Resources area.
 Each review describes the resource and suggests ways it might be used in the classroom.